Download Comprehensive Report

 • Hydrogen End-use Application in Industrial Sector:

 Hydrogen for Industrial Processes: In industries such as refineries, petrochemicals, steel production, and cement manufacturing, hydrogen is used as a feedstock or a process gas.
-Integrating hydrogen into these industrial processes involves transitioning from fossil fuel-based hydrogen (gray or blue hydrogen) to low-carbon or renewable hydrogen (green hydrogen).
+Integrating hydrogen into these industrial processes involves transitioning from fossil fuel-based hydrogen to low-carbon or renewable hydrogen.

 • Hydrogen End-use Application in Aviation Sector: